 Finding out you owe money to DVA can be overwhelming, especially when you're already dealing with service-related conditions.
 DVA debt typically occurs when the department pays you more than you're entitled to receive, creating an overpayment that must be repaid.

-We know this situation can be stressful, and we're here to guide you through your options and rights.
+We understand this situation adds stress to your life, and we're here to help you understand your options and rights.
 Whether you're facing a recent overpayment notice or trying to prevent future debt, knowing how the system works is your first line of defence.

 DVA debt affects thousands of veterans across Australia, often through no fault of their own.
 Gaining insight into why these debts occur helps you protect yourself and respond appropriately when issues arise.